-Concluding - an event as dramatic as the Battle of Hastings is unlikely to be placed as the resolution and ending of a story, but it is possible.
-In this position, the battle could be related to the succession to the English crown, with the introduction and problem establishing the conflicting claims of Harold and William.
+Resolving - in this position, the battle could be related to the succession to the English crown, with the introduction and problem establishing the conflicting claims of Harold and William.
 The climax of such a narrative would be, for instance, the coronation of Harold II, that made conflict inevitable.

 As noted in the previous entry on character-focused storying, the process of structuring historical narratives has an inevitable element of subjectivity, and the tension between storying the past and factual historical accounts will be explored in more detail in the final part 'History and The Tales That We Tell'.
 In the next part, I will explore artefact-focused storying, exploring the creation of a coherent narrative around a very ordinary spindle.

 ‘function’ is used here to refer to the relationship between an element of the story (such as an event or artefact) and the role they play in the story.
 Hence the Battle of Hastings can function as the climax of the story, or plate armour could be seen as functioning as a problem to an attacker.

 Labov, W. (2013) The Language of Life and Death: The Transformation of Experience on Oral Narrative.
 Cambridge: Cambridge University Press,